lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-The `create` function creates an instance of the `Camera` and a `StringHashMap` that will store entity references indexed by its identifier.
+The `create` function creates an instance of the `Camera` and a `StringHashMap` that will store entity references indexed by their
+identifiers.
 The other functions will be used to add entities and the `cleanup` one.

 ## Enable depth testing

-We need also to modify the pipeline to actually use the depth image for depth testing.
+We also need to modify the pipeline to actually use the depth image for depth testing.
 Since we may have pipelines that do not use depth
 testing at all, we will indicate if it's required in the `VkPipelineCreateInfo` struct:

 ```zig